Getting Started Guide for Undergraduate BIO Research

 Once you have identified your area of interest, investigate faculty that are conducting research in that area.

 The Faculty Research Advisors link will take you to lists of research advisors who have taken undergraduate Biology students in the past.
 Please note that students can conduct research in labs not included on the lists if approved first by Undergraduate Biology.

 How Do I Contact a Researcher?

-When you are ready, contact the faculty members on your list via e-mail, one at a time.
+When you are ready, contact the faculty members on your list via e-mail one at a time.
 Introduce yourself in the e-mail; describe the courses you have taken, your grades, your GPA, your major, why and when you’re interested in working with them and request an appointment.
-If you haven’t received a response to your e-mail in about 2 weeks then follow up with the faculty member and ask if he/she has had the opportunity to consider your request and whether you can set up a meeting.
+If you haven’t received a response to your e-mail in about 2 weeks, follow up with the faculty member and ask if he/she has had the opportunity to consider your request and whether you can set up a meeting.
 Don’t get discouraged if you are turned down.
 That’s why you have a list with several names on it.
 Bring your unofficial transcript and details of any special courses you have taken and any special activities or jobs of interest to your meeting with a potential faculty sponsor.